testcontainers/testcontainers-dotnet/docs/modules/pulsar.md

-# Apache Pulsar Module
+# Apache Pulsar

-Testcontainers can be used to automatically create [Apache Pulsar](https://pulsar.apache.org) containers without external services.

-It's based on the official Apache Pulsar docker image, it is recommended to read the [official guide](https://pulsar.apache.org/docs/next/getting-started-docker/).
+Testcontainers can be used to automatically create [Apache Pulsar](https://pulsar.apache.org) containers without the need for external services.
+Based on the official Apache Pulsar Docker image, it is recommended to read the official [getting started](https://pulsar.apache.org/docs/next/getting-started-docker/) guide.

 The following example uses the following NuGet packages: